Central Avenue SID Sanitation Program

-This operation picks up where limited municipal resources leaves off.
-Paid for in part for by the State of New Jersey Urban Enterprise Zone Program, the CASID is able to employ a full time staff of four (4) local residents to provide supplemental maintenance services on the Avenue between the hours of 7:30 AM to 5 PM Monday thru Saturday and 7:30 AM to 12:30 PM on Sundays.
-The SMO is headed by a supervisor and directed by the CASID office to maintain a presentable streetscape appearance during normal business hours.
+This operation picked up where limited municipal resources leaves off.
+Paid for in part for by the State of New Jersey Urban Enterprise Zone Program, the CASID was able to employ a full time staff of four (4) local residents to provide supplemental maintenance services on the Avenue between the hours of 7:30 AM to 5 PM Monday thru Saturday and 7:30 AM to 12:30 PM on Sundays.
+The SMO was headed by a supervisor and directed by the CASID office to maintain a presentable streetscape appearance during normal business hours.

 Central Avenue merchants are strongly encouraged to sweep their sidewalks at the beginning of each day.
-While they are indoors working hard to serve their customers, the SID’s staff sweeps up new litter; manages the forty six (46) litter receptacles throughout the district; coordinates municipal garbage pick-ups; relays garbage complaints and violations from member businesses to the City each morning; keeps an inventory of streetscape fixtures in need of repair; landscapes; removes light graffiti and hand bills; and removes snow at public crosswalks during winter time.
-Our staff is easily recognized by their uniforms which proudly read “STAFF” with the CASID logo.
+While they are indoors working hard to serve their customers, the SID’s staff swept up new litter; manages the forty six (46) litter receptacles throughout the district; coordinates municipal garbage pick-ups; relays garbage complaints and violations from member businesses to the City each morning; kept an inventory of streetscape fixtures in need of repair; landscapes; removes light graffiti and hand bills; and removed snow at public crosswalks during winter time.
+CASID staff was easily recognized by their uniforms which proudly read “STAFF” with the CASID logo.
 They handle nearly forty five (45) full bags of garbage (30 gallon) each day (315 bags a week; 16,380 bags a year) and an estimated 491,400 gallons of litter each year.
 The high volume of trash produced on Central Avenue is matched by the high volume of pedestrian traffic.
 Especially during the summer months, there is a marked increase in both.

 This operation provides several important services on the Avenue including: